History of MTK Budapest FC: The 2010s

 In the 2010–11 season of the Hungarian League, MTK Budapest finished 15th, which resulted in its relegation from the first league.
 In the 2011–12 season, MTK Budapest finished first in the second division and was promoted back to the first division of the Hungarian League.
 Moreover, in the 2011–12 Hungarian Cup, MTK Budapest made the final, where they lost to Debrecen in a penalty shoot-out.
 As a consequence of reaching the final, MTK Budapest qualified for the UEFA Europa League 2012–13.

 In the 2014–15 Nemzeti Bajnokság I MTK Budapest finished third and qualified for the 2015–16 UEFA Europa League.
 In the first qualifying round MTK Budapest drew (0–0) with FK Vojvodina at the Szusza Ferenc Stadium, Budapest on 2 July 2015.
 In the second leg MTK was beaten by Vojvodina 3–1 at the Karađorđe Stadium, in Novi Sad, Serbia on 9 July 2015.

 In the 2015–16 Nemzeti Bajnokság I MTK Budapest finished fourth and qualified for the 2016–17 UEFA Europa League.
 In the first round of the Europa League MTK Budapest drew with Kazakh FC Aktobe at the Central Stadium in Aktobe, Kazakhstan on 30 June 2016.
 In the second leg MTK Budapest beat Aktobe 2–0 at the Ménfői út, Győr on 7 July 2016.

 On 12 March 2019 Tamás Lucsánszky was appointed as the manager of the [MTK Budapest after Tamás Feczkó's removal.
 In an interview with the club, Lucsánszky said that he had been working for 20 years to get this opportunity.
 He also admitted that he is an MTK supporter.
 His debut match ended with a 3–2 defeat against Puskás Akadémia FC at the Pancho Aréna on the 25th match day of the 2018–19 Nemzeti Bajnokság I.

 In the 2018–19 Nemzeti Bajnokság I season MTK Budapest finished 11th and they were relegated to the Nemzeti Bajnokság II.

+2020s

+On 14 May 2023, MTK beat Kazincbarcika 1-0 and were promoted to the first division after securing a second place in the 2022–23 Nemzeti Bajnokság II season.